 AR is typically experienced through a smartphone or tablet camera or a specialized AR headset.
 When the camera is pointed at a physical object, the AR technology recognizes the object and adds digital information or images to it.
 For example, AR can be used to display product information, navigation instructions, or educational content in a user’s field of view.

-AR has a wide range of applications, from gaming and entertainment, to education and training, to industrial and commercial use.
-In gaming, for example, AR can provide an immersive experience that allows players to interact with virtual elements within their real-world environment.
-In education and training, AR can provide hands-on experiences and make learning more engaging and interactive.
-In industrial and commercial use, AR can provide real-time information and instructions to workers, or help customers visualize products in their home or work environment.
+AR has a wide range of applications for industrial and commercial use, for example, AR can provide real-time information and instructions to workers, or help customers visualize products in their home or work environment.